piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

     Click to expand/collapse
 </summary>

-In this module we will create another Azure Function, which will randomly select one of the gifts in the common storage - we will call this the "xmas tree" and that gift will be moved to our own storage - we will call it the "stocking"
+In this module we will create another Azure Function, which will randomly select one of the gifts in the common storage - we will call this the "xmas tree" and that gift will be moved to our own storage - we will call it the "stocking".

 </details>